 - VouchedFor: Paying subscribers to the directory can embed a piece of code on their website which elegantly displays their VouchedFor rating and the reviews.
 It acts as a pop up on your site and, as it doesn’t take the visitor to VouchedFor, we recommend including it.

 - Awards: If the awards you have won are specific to you then these should be added here.
 Include a brief explanation of the award and, if appropriate, what you had to do to win it.
 Remember, not all awards are equal!

 Being quoted in the press is an excellent way of demonstrating your expertise and credibility, whilst differentiating you from your peers.

-Include links out to the coverage, making sure they open in a separate browser window.
+Include links to the coverage, making sure they open in a separate browser window.

-Adding your qualifications to the page helps to demonstrate your areas of expertise and the fact you are willing to develop your skills and knowledge above the minimum required.
+Adding your qualifications to the team pages helps to demonstrate your areas of expertise and the fact you are willing to develop your skills and knowledge above the minimum required.

 We recommend adding a list of your qualifications to the foot of the page (perhaps hidden behind a reveal), including the full title (not just RO1, G10, AF3) and, crucially, an explanation of what the qualifications mean to your clients.